Precious Paula Nicole

-Rodolfo Hontiveros Gabriel II (born July 1, 1986), popularly known as Precious Paula Nicole, is a Filipino drag performer.
+Rodolfo Hontiveros Gabriel II (born July 1, 1986), popularly known as Precious Paula Nicole, is a Filipino drag performer and actor.
 She is best known for winning the inaugural season of Drag Race Philippines.
+She is a member of the Divine Divas with Brigiding and Viñas DeLuxe.
 She performs at O Bar and has impersonated Beyoncé, Mariah Carey, and Regine Velasquez.
-She is slated to appear at RuPaul's DragCon UK in 2023.

 Personal life

 Gabriel was born in Daet, Camarines Norte, Philippines as Rodolfo Hontiveros Gabriel II.
 Gabriel is bisexual, and uses "the pronoun 'he' out of drag and 'she' when she's on stage".